niuware/niuware.github.io/quick-docs.md

 ...
 {% endhighlight %}

-and then the controller like this:
+then the controller like this:

 {% highlight php %}
-[Cart.controller.php]
+[app/controllers/Cart.controller.php]

 <?php